interview: fasha mahjoor, founder of neoteryx and phenomenex

 You say Neoteryx’s blood microsampling technology modernizes blood collection.
 How so?

-Our Mitra® Microsampling Device, powered by VAMS™ technology, creates a smarter blood sampling event.
+Our Mitra® Microsampling Device based on VAMS® technology, creates a smarter blood sampling event.
 Precise, volumetrically accurate specimens of blood or other biological fluids can be collected anywhere, at any time, by almost anyone, from a simple finger-stick.
 This allows for remote sampling, taking collection out of traditional clinics.

 Neoteryx has been at it for just over four years now, what makes blood microsampling continue to be worth the risk?